khanshariquem/House-Realter-System/README.md

 Email:admin@hns.com
 Password:admin5

-**Login with Facebook:** Now you can login with your Facebook account on out portal.

-**Forgot Password?:** It's easy to get a link to set new password.
-You will receive an email for this link on your registered mail id.
+A user can signup on the portal using a valid email or his/her facebook account.
+User needs to select the role while signing in or can add/change the role later by editing the profile.
+If the user uses facebook account to signup , user will b assigned a hunter role by default which can be change later by editing the profile details.

 Web Application can be viewed in 3 roles:
 1. Admin
 2. Realtor
-3. Hunter
+3. House Hunter

 **Admin:**
 1. Web Application has already one preconfigured admin.
-2. Admin can login via email and password from the signup page.
+2. Admin can login via email and password from the signin page.
-3. After logging in, admin is viewed:
+3. After logging in, admin can perform the following operations:
-	List All Companies
-	List All Houses
-	List All Users
+	List All Companies - All the companies available will be displayed with the relevant information.
+The Admin can view / modify / delte the company.
+	List All Houses - All the houses listed on the portal will be displayed with the relevant details.
+The Admin can view / modify / delte the listed house.
+	List All Users 	- All the users registered on the portal will be displyed.The Admin can view / modify / delte the user.
-	Create New User
+	Create New User - Admin can create a new user in the portal and assign roles.
-	Add New Companies
+	Add New Companies - Admin can create a new Company.
 4. Admin can also edit his profile from the tab shown in right-top of window.
-He cannot delete the profile.
+He will not be able to delete the profile.
 5. Inside List all companies, admin can view/ edit /delete information of companies.
 6. Inside List all Houses, admin can list all houses and also edit the information.
 He can add the houses too.
-Admin can view all the queries associated with the house and   also, reply to those queries or can check who has replied to that specific query.
-Admin can also upload the images of the house.
+Admin can view all the queries associated with the house and the replies to the query.
+Admin can also upload an image of the house.
 7. Inside List all Users, admin can view all users and also edit their information.
-8. Inside create new users, admin can create the user profile: Realtor or hunter.
+8. Inside create new users, admin can create the user profile and assign the roles: Realtor or hunter.
 9. Inside Add New Companies, admin can add new companies and their details.
 10. Admin can logout using Logout option given in top-right corner.